samuelarogbonlo/NetCon-Jenkins-Deployment/README.md

   * The kube config file.
   * try to create a secret file in jenkins with your configuration file

+> **Note:** Make sure you have the different branches on your host application repository

 #### How to deploy to Kubernetes.